 WHAT IF A REQUEST FOR ATTORNEY FEES IS UNREASONABLE?

 So far this discussion has assumed that a spouse asking for attorney fees is asking in good faith.
 But what if the request is not made in good faith?
-If you are divorcing in California and your spouse is unreasonably asking the court to order you to pay attorney fees, you will also need to be represented by an experienced Fresno divorce attorney who can explain to the court why the request is unreasonable and why granting the request would be unfair to you.
+If you are divorcing in California and your spouse is unreasonably asking the court to order you to pay attorney fees, you will also need to be represented by an experienced divorce lawyer who can explain to the court why the request is unreasonable and why granting the request would be unfair to you.

 Divorces are never easy.
 Emotions often run quite high.
 When children are involved or when significant assets and properties are in dispute, it is imperative to stay focused on settling the issues.
 Under California’s no-fault divorce laws, if one spouse wants to divorce, nothing has to be proven, and there is no way the other spouse can stop the divorce.
 In any divorce procedure, your future is truly at stake, so you must see to it that your legal rights and your long-term best interests are fully protected.